A strikingly unique professional development program closing the gap between the roles of artist, arts administrator, and community builder

 The Red Poppy’s Professional Development Track in Community-Engaged Arts Presenting supports artists, arts professionals, community organizers, and culture workers in developing the skills, resourcefulness, and social-cultural mindfulness necessary for creating transformative spaces of encounter.
 Here, special attention is given to the nuanced artistry of crafting environments that facilitate transformative connection between artists and community members of different social and cultural groups.
 It is about the power of place and presence, creating environments where social patterns can be opened outward and new relationships can take root, where the arts represent not merely the content of a program but also the context in which it happens.

-This 9-month program aims to impart practical skills in areas of: event management, project articulation, team-building strategies, public speaking, self-initiative & leadership, basic grass-roots budgeting, and get-it-done resourcefulness.
-To compliment their learning practice, participants have the opportunity to meet and dialogue with an extensive array of Bay Area artists, arts leaders, and community members through a weekly deep-conversation cohort session.
+This nine-month program aims to impart practical skills in areas of: event management, project articulation, team-building strategies, public speaking, self-initiative & leadership, basic grass-roots budgeting, and get-it-done resourcefulness.
+To compliment their learning practice, participants have the opportunity to meet and dialogue with an extensive array of Bay Area artists, arts leaders, and community members through a monthly deep-conversation cohort session.
 They are offered additional support through one-on-one mentoring by members of the Poppy’s Leadership Team, providing guidance for independent project development from conception to implementation.

 Trial & Error: Learning by Doing